cloudmesh/classes/docs/source/i524/technologies.rst

     online, on-premise and open source project options.

 83. Heroku

+    Heroku :cite:`www-Heroku` is a platform as a service that is used for building, delivering monitoring and scaling applications.
+It lets you  develop and deploy application quickly without thinking about irrelevant problems such as infrastructure.
+Heroku also provides a secure and scalable database as a service with number of developers’ tools like database followers, forking, data clips and automated health checks.
+It works by deploying to cedar stack :cite:`www-cedar`, an online runtime environment that supports apps buit in Java, Node.js, Scala, Clojure, Python and PHP.
+It uses Git for version controlling.
+It is also tightly intergrated with Salesforce, providing seamless and smooth Heroku and Salesforce data synchronization enabling companies to develop and design creative apps that uses both platforms.

 84. Aerobatic

     According to :cite:`www-aero`: Aerobatic is a platform that allows